-The word “business,” on the other hand, usually brings to mind a separate array of concepts, such as profits, sales, bottom lines, and self-interest.
-On the surface, it seems like business and healthcare are ideologically opposed to each other.
-However, the primary characteristic of business is simply that it is a way to organize a practice so that it achieves the best possible outcomes for everyone involved.
+Healthcare is among the noblest of industries, ensuring that people’s physical and emotional needs are met.
+The word “business,” on the other hand, usually brings to mind a separate array of concepts — profits, sales, bottom lines, and self-interest.
+On the surface, it seems like business and healthcare are ideologically opposed.
+However, business is simply a way to organize a practice so it achieves the best possible outcomes.

-The best part, though, is that when the business aspect of healthcare is done well, it won’t actually feel like business at all.
-Patients will keep visiting a healthcare practitioner if they have a good experience there, and the most surefire way to provide a good experience is to place patient care above everything else.
+That’s why treating healthcare like a business can benefit everyone involved — doctors, nurses, record-keepers, patients, and medical equipment manufacturers.
+The best part, though, is that when the business of healthcare is done well, it doesn’t actually feel like business at all.
+Patients keep visiting a provider if they have a good experience, and a surefire way to provide that is to place the patient above everything else with connected care.

 1. Create connected patient journeys.

 Cloud-based, employee-focused connected care solutions make this a possibility.
 Integration across systems of record guards against losing patient records and allows care to run more smoothly.
 Improved coordination helps providers perform their duties better, which in turn makes patients more likely to stay with their current provider.

 It’s crucial to let patients know they can approach their healthcare providers with any questions or concerns about the quality of their care.
 The more that patient feedback is specific and honest, the better medical professionals can become.
 At the same time, easy communication between doctor and patient creates relationships built on trust (rather than on dollar signs).

 This is another function for connected care.
 Just keeping patients involved in the processes — like sending out emails to the patients after they’ve kept their appointments — can go a long way toward encouraging their perspectives and making them feel valued.

 4. Train employees in best practices for patient engagement.